Pyridoxal phosphatase

+The enzyme characterised from human erythrocytes hydrolyses pyridoxal phosphate to pyridoxal and orthophosphate.
+Pyridoxal phosphate is an essential cofactor in many other enzyme-catalysed reactions and its cellular concentration is controlled by this hydrolysis.
+This phosphatase is also found in plants.

-It also acts on pyridoxine phosphate (PNP), pyridoxamine phosphate (PMP), 4-pyridoxic acid phosphate and 4-deoxypyridoxine phosphate to remove their phosphate groups.
+The enzyme also acts on pyridoxine phosphate, pyridoxamine phosphate, 4-pyridoxic acid phosphate and 4-deoxypyridoxine phosphate to remove their phosphate groups.
 Two human genes produce proteins that act as this kind of enzyme: PDXP and PHOSPHO2.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is pyridoxal-5′-phosphate phosphohydrolase.
 Other names in common use include vitamine B_{6} (pyridoxine) phosphatase, PLP phosphatase, vitamin B_{6}-phosphate phosphatase, and PNP phosphatase.
-This enzyme participates in vitamin B_{6} metabolism.